bocoup/webpack-workshop/content/00-core/00-class-introduction/content/00-intro.md

 ???

-We only have a few hours with you today but let's go around very briefly and you can introduce yourself and share the sort of work you do.

-Starting with myself, ...
+We only have a few hours with you today but let's go around very briefly and introduce ourselves.
+Starting with myself ...

+(go around the room!)

 ---

-# Upcoming sections
+# Chapter 1: Webpack Core

+???

+In the first chapter of our webpack class, we will be covering a few topics to get you familiar with webpack's core concepts.

 --